A Roommate Agreement is a contract between tenants living in the same home that outlines shared expenses and house rules.

 Step 2 – Enter Purpose Details

 3. Property Address.
 Write the street (physical) address of the property being shared.
-Included any unit or apartment number, if applicable.
+Include any unit or apartment number, if applicable.

 5. Landlord Name and Date of Agreement.
-Enter the full name of the landlord and the date of the lease agreement that the landlord entered into with one of the roommates.
+Enter the landlord’s full name and the date of the lease agreement that the landlord entered into with one of the roommates.

 Step 3 – Describe Rent Details

 6. Roommate Name and Amount of Rent.
-Fill in the full name of each roommate and the amount of rent that roommate is responsible for.
+Fill in the full name of each roommate and the amount of rent the roommate is responsible for.

 7. Rent Due Date.
-State the day of the month that the rent is due (i.e. 5th day of the month).
+State the day the rent is due (i.e., the 5th day of the month).

 8. Common Areas.
-Select the common living areas (shared living space) that each roommate has the right to access.
-You can write in any other areas not on the list.
+Select the common areas (shared living space) each roommate can access.
+You can write in any other areas, not on the list.

 Step 4 – Note Security Deposit Details